lmondada/dphil-thesis/content/03_compiler/03_graph_defs.md

 <!-- prettier-ignore-start -->
 {{% figure
     src="/svg/minir-graph-2.svg"
-    width="70%"
-    enlarge="half"
+    width="60%"
+    enlarge="full"
     caption="An example minIR graph.
-Coloured (half) circles are SSA values, with hyperedges spanning between them and labelled with operations.
+Coloured (half) circles are values, with hyperedges spanning between them and labelled with operations.
 Hyperedges attached to lighter half circles are value definitions, while hyperedges attached to the darker half circles are value uses.
-Dashed arrows indicate hierarchical dependencies; the dashed rectangles are the equivalence classes of $\sim$, i.e. the regions.
+Dashed arrows indicate hierarchical dependencies; the dashed rectangles mark the regions of the graph.
 The value colours refer to their types.
 See below."
 %}}
 <!-- prettier-ignore-end -->

-The wiggly hyperedges stretching between SSA values look unusual, especially when you are used to computation graphs.
-If we opt to draw the same graph with boxes for hyperedges and wires for values, we obtain a more familiar
+The wiggly hyperedges stretching between values look unusual, especially when you are used to computation graphs.
+If we opt to draw the same graph with boxes for hyperedges and wires for values, we obtain a more familiar representation:
-representation:

 <!-- prettier-ignore-start -->
 {{% figure
     src="/svg/minir-graph.svg"
-    width="70%"
-    enlarge="half"
+    width="60%"
+    enlarge="full"
     caption="An equivalent representation of the computation above, now representing operations as boxes and values as wires.
 The arrow direction indicates the flow from value definition to value use(s).
 Dashed arrows have been changed to point to regions instead of individual operations."
 %}}
 <!-- prettier-ignore-end -->